-Topics will be given to teams at the Reception Desk (outside the Bloomfield Lecture Theatre) and prep will take place upstairs in the Hall of Champions.
-No student will be permitted to leave the Hall of Champions until it is time to move to the room in which their debate will take place.
+Topics will be given to teams in the prep room.
+No teachers will be permitted to attend the receiving of topics.
+No student will be permitted to leave the prep room until it is time to move to the room in which their debate will take place.
 All team members will be permitted to take part in the preparation.

-ONLY STUDENTS PREPARING for debates are permitted to be in the Hall of Champions.
+ONLY STUDENTS PREPARING for debates are permitted to be in the prep area.

-The use of the internet is not permitted during the preparation time.
-Mobile phones, smart watches and other electronic devices must be left with the teacher in charge of the team.
+The use of the internet and electronic devices is not permitted during the preparation time.
+Mobile phones, smart watches and other electronic devices will be collected by the organiser at coin toss.

-Any team found with an electronic device in the Hall of Champions will automatically be disqualified from winning but will still participate in the competition.
+Any team found with an electronic device in the prep area will automatically be disqualified from winning but will still participate in the competition.
 TEAMS MAY USE A HARD COPY DICTIONARY AND A HARD COPY THESAURUS ONLY.
 No information booklets, such as the WADL handbook, may be used.